ECE373-Fall16/whatdoyouwant/README.md

 After importing, database tables with various structures should have been created.

-Setting up the WDYW on localhost
+Setting up the WDYW on localhost:

 Open the XAMPP control panel, and start Apache.

 Find the XAMPP folder on your machine and access it, it’s most likely in C:\Program Files\XAMPP.
 If it’s not there, it’s somewhere in your C drive